bazelbuild/rules_apple/doc/rules-watchos.md

 **This rule only supports watchOS 2.0 and higher.** Apple no longer supports or accepts submissions of apps written for watchOS 1.x, so these bundling rules do not support that version of the platform.

-The named target produced by this macro is a ZIP file.
-This macro also creates a target named `{name}.apple_binary` that represents the linked binary executable inside the extension bundle.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>